 Areas of counselling I deal with

 Laura offers a no-obligation, free half an hour for you to explain your situation.
-She will explain whether psychotherapy or counselling will be of benefit to you and if you decide to work together, you will have your first session straight away.
+She will respond whether psychotherapy or counselling will be of benefit to you and if you decide to work together, you will then schedule regular sessions.

 Monday - Friday, 0900 - 1700hrs